a13xp0p0v/kernel-build-containers/README.md

 Going to write the build log to "/home/a13x/linux-stable/linux-stable/build_log.txt" Going to build the kernel in-place (without 'O=')
 Add arguments for compiling with clang: CC=clang
-Run the container: bash /home/a13x/kernel-build-containers/start_container.sh clang-16 /home/a13x/linux-stable/linux-stable /home/a13x/linux-stable/linux-stable -n -- make CC=clang -j 6 defconfig
+Run the container: bash /home/a13x/kernel-build-containers/start_container.sh clang-16 /home/a13x/linux-stable/linux-stable /home/a13x/linux-stable/linux-stable --docker -n -- make CC=clang -j 6 defconfig
     Force to use the Docker container engine
-    Gonna run the container in NON-interactive mode Hey, we gonna use sudo for running the container
+    Gonna run the container in NON-interactive mode Hey, we gonna use sudo for running the container Starting "kernel-build-container:clang-16"

-    Starting "kernel-build-container:clang-16"
     Mount source code directory "/home/a13x/linux-stable/linux-stable" at "/src" Mount build output directory "/home/a13x/linux-stable/linux-stable" at "/out"